 Greyhounds that are adopted via the GAP program undergo a thorough temperament assessment to ensure that they are safe around small dogs and that they are safe to go un-muzzled in public with a novice pet owner.
-Most greyhounds that enter the program will undergo a period of foster care prior to adoption.
+Some greyhounds that enter the program will also undergo a period of foster care prior to adoption.
 During the foster period, volunteers located across Victoria offer their homes and their time to assist the greyhounds with their transition from the track and life in a kennel environment to life in a family home.
 Our award winning, Prison Pet Partnership, also sees inmates at two of Victoria’s minimum security prisons act as foster carers, with the greyhounds living on-site for 6 weeks whilst they undergo training and socialisation.

-Once a greyhound is ready for adoption, they are carefully matched with a potential home – with staff aiming to minimise the chances of an adoption failing.
+Once a greyhound is ready for adoption, they are carefully matched with a potential home – with staff aiming to maximise the chances of a successful adoption.
 Staff assess a potential adopter’s expectations, lifestyle and requirements, including whether or not they already have other pets.
 Adopters are then paired to a greyhound that is most likely to meet their expectations.
 As not all greyhounds are cat-tolerant, there can sometimes be a wait for those adopters that have pet cats.

 Racing greyhound owners are expected to plan the ‘end of career’ options for their greyhounds.
 It may be that you plan to keep your greyhound as a pet yourself or may have family members who are interested in providing your greyhound with a ‘forever’ home.
-If this is not an option for you, then we would ask that you seriously consider the Adoption Program and contact the GAP staff for more information about getting involved.
+If this is not an option for you, then will need to contact GRV to book a GAP pre-entry assessment.

 Some ways to prepare your greyhound before attending a GAP testing day: